- What Is Water Birth?

-- Baby begins to breathe underwater – If the baby is kept in the water for a longer period, there are chances of the baby beginning to breathe in the water and inhaling water
+- The baby begins to breathe underwater – If the baby is kept in the water for a longer period, there are chances of the baby beginning to breathe in the water and inhaling water.

 Advantages & Disadvantages of Labouring in Water

 The previous section discussed the pros and cons of delivering in water.
-Now, let us look at the advantages and disadvantages of laboring in water.
+Now, let us look at the advantages and disadvantages of labouring in water.

-Here are the advantages of laboring in water:
+Here are the advantages of labouring in water:

-Here are some of the disadvantages of laboring in water:
+Here are some of the disadvantages of labouring in water:

 How Much Does It Cost?

 If you opt for a water birth in a hospital, it usually costs the same as a normal birthing procedure, but you might have to pay extra for the bath tub.

 You can also opt for a home tub if you are delivering at home, wherein you have to spend only for the cost of the tub.

 Although water birth is gaining popularity, there are many misconceptions about baby delivery in water tub or birth pool.
 Some myths about water birth are: